anychart-solutions/technical-indicators/README.md

 * Watches for changes in source files and rebuilds distribution files on the fly.
 * Dynamically reload web page using [browser-sync](https://www.browsersync.io/) tool.

 Please, ensure you have all [requirements](#installing-requirements) installed before running.
-To run demo with Nodej.js and npm, use following commands:
+Then, to run demo with Nodej.js and npm, use following commands:
 ```
 git clone git@github.com:anychart-solutions/technical-indicators.git
 cd technical-indicators
 gulp
 ```

-Now, then all environment is up and running, you may use following instructions to modify source code:
+Now, when all environment is up and running, you may use following instructions to modify source code:
 * To modify demo stylesheets, edit `src/sass/*.scss` files.
 * To modify demo JavaScript, edit `src/js/app.js` file.
 * To modify demo markup, edit `src/index.html` file.
-* To modify list of available indicators and default settings, edit `src/indicators.xml` file.
+* To modify available indicators and default settings, edit `src/indicators.xml` file.
-* To modify data sources, edit `chartDataSelect` select options.
+* To modify available data sources, edit `chartDataSelect` select options.

 ### With no additional requirements
 This option doesn't require Node.js and npm installation, but you have to run web-server anyway.